kowalcj0/dotfiles/README.md

 open the file and just a have a look at all the aliases

 ##.vimrc
-F2 - enables a paste mode that will keep the indendation intact
+F2 - toggle paste mode that will keep the indendation intact
-F3 - launch file fuzzy search
+F4 - toggle diff of currently opened buffers/splits
+F5 - remove all trailing whitespaces
-F6 - toggle color-column after 80chars
+F6 - toggle 80 chars vertical line
-F7 - toggle line numbers
+F7 - toggle line numbering
-F8 - toggle tag list
+F8 - toggle tag lists (require cTags)
-F9 - toggle Matrix screen-saver
-F10 - toggle hex-editor
+F10 - toggle hex view
-F12 - Press F12 to toggle tab characters.
-Visual whitespace
+F12 - toggle visual whitespaces
 C-t up/down/left/right - navigate between tabs
+C-[hjkl] - navigate between splits/buffers
 S - yank a text then use S to replace a word and paster many times